pashabitz/pashabitz.com/content/posts/what-should-we-teach-kids-in-the-age-of-ai.md

 ---
-title: "What Should We Teach Kids in the Age of Ai"
+title: "What Should We Teach Kids in the Age of AI"
 date: 2025-05-22T14:21:35-07:00
 draft: false
 ---